 PV-System, Power as function of View & Time

-A panel-array looking West on the tilted roof would be a fitting supplement for full, daylong coverage, but considering it's viewing direction of -65 or (+295) degrees from North (and the shade from neighbour's roof from that direction) not a good investment.
+A panel-array looking West on the tilted roof would be a fitting supplement for full, daylong coverage, but considering it's viewing direction of -65 or (+295) degrees from North (and the shade from western neighbour's roof) not a good investment.

 This configuration provides PV-production as long as light is available.